sweattep/modern_quotes/README.md

 >A mere four seconds of intense intervals (training), repeated until they amount to about a minute of total exertion, lead to rapid and meaningful improvements in strength, fitness and general physical performance among middle-aged and older adults

+>He collected the interviews, he realized he had a book on his hands, and spent the next few months selling it

 >Life is a beautiful collection of temporary experiences

 >To gamble you must accept losing